 The maximum and minimum hydroelectric generation limits from the TRAP model are then used in the Council's adequacy model (GENESYS) to determine the overall dispatch of the hydroelectric system under differing water conditions.
 When the hydroelectric system dispatches at a level that is not at either the minimum or maximum allowed generation, it has remaining upward or downward flexibility.
-This remaining flexibility is then added to the remaining upward or downward flexibility on the thermal resources described below.
+This remaining flexibility on the hydro system is then considered with the remaining upward or downward flexibility on the thermal resources described below14.